 - With all the people you’ve worked with, what’s the biggest concern or fear about getting certified?

-What is the Part 107 test for?
+What is the Part 107 certification for?

-First you need to establish an FAA Tracking Number (FTN) with IACRA.
+The first step is to establish an FAA Tracking Number (FTN) with IACRA.

 What is a sectional chart?